Preparing Your East Bay Garden For Winter

 1. Clean Up with Care

 Helpful creatures like ladybugs, lacewings, and certain pollinators seek refuge in decaying plant matter during the colder months.
 This not only helps them survive but also ensures they’ll be ready to do their jobs when spring arrives.
+Keep this in mind as you tidy up your outdoor spaces for the cold weather months.

 2. Feed Your Soil

 Healthy soil is the heart of a your garden's ecosystem.
 As winter rains approach, enrich your soil with organic matter such as high quality compost, worm castings, or aged manure.
-This creates a vibrant soil community by providing essential nutrients and boosting microbial activity.
+This creates a vibrant soil community by providing essential nutrients and boosting microbial activity underground.
 Healthy soil encourages a diverse population of beneficial organisms such as earthworms, which aerate the soil and help with nutrient cycling.

 3. Mulch for Moisture and Habitat

 Adding a protective layer of mulch to your planting areas is an essential way to maintain ground moisture while supporting beneficial insects and soil health.
 Organic mulches like wood chips, and shredded leaves help suppress weeds and provide habitat for soil-dwelling creatures.
-As these materials break down, they release nutrients back into the soil and also help create good soil structure.
-Plus, mulch helps regulate soil temperature, protecting the delicate microorganisms that thrive just below the surface.

 4. Create a Pollinator Haven

-Winter is a great time to consider how you can support beneficial insects and pollinators in your garden all year long.
+Winter is a good time to consider how you can support beneficial insects and pollinators in your garden all year long.
 You may see them out looking for forage on warm winter days or sunning themselves on the leaves of your plants.

 5. Water Wisely